Kent27/docs-emobiq/document/function/Object/toObject/toObject.md

 ## Description

-Create an object of the passed data.
+Creates an object of the passed data.

 ## Input / Parameter